Kazura [葛]

 Tanaka has panache and makes running his restaurant seem really easy; the crown prince of one Hiroshima’s long established restaurant families, who run one of Hiroshima’s other Michelin star restaurants, and married to yet another chef.
 My companion asked what meals were like in his family home, anticipating culinary adventures that ordinary folks rarely experience; chef laughed and said their kitchen looks like an unused showroom, the family doesn’t eat at home.

-On a side street in Ebisu-cho, set on the edge of the nighttime drinking district, from the outside Kazura is understated, yet opulent.
+On a side street in Ebisu-cho, set on the edge of the nighttime drinking district, from the outside Kazura [葛] is understated, yet opulent.
 Once inside the staff is obliging, after all you are the guest of royalty, which is even better than being the king, as you get all of the indulgence, without the responsibilities; shoes on, shoes off, your choice; do you need help in English, of course we can do that – if you’re happy, chef will be happy.
 Staff clearly want chef to be happy.

 Chef’s chief steward, Ryuta Hayashi, started us off at our private counter in the kitchen, with our first four courses of the twelve to come.
 Beginning with a succulent root soup, on to a traditional vegetable course, matched with champagne from the wine pairing menu, we also noticed that he could understand our English as we commented on the meal.